nghenglim/nghenglim/_posts/2015-12-19-PostgreSQL-vs-MariaDB(MySQL)-2015.md

 </script>

+### Important Notice (11 Feb 2016)
+When using pgadmin, the execution time at status bar is including data transfer time, unfortunately, I am using pgadmin status bar execution time to compare with MySQL server execution time which is unfair.
+I will update the correct benchmark soon.

 ### Choosing RDBMS
 So recently I want to find benchmark for RDBMS between MySQL/MariaDB and PostgreSQL.
 To my surprise, most benchmark result is outdated, therefore I have decided to benchmark them, using MariaDB(MySQL) [10.0.22(5.6.26)] vs PostgreSQL [9.2.14]